rust-lang-ru/book/rustbook-ru/nostarch/chapter11.md

 ### Checking for Panics with should_panic

-In addition to checking return values, it’s important to check that our code handles error conditions as we expect.
+In addition to checking return values, it’s important to check that our code владелец error conditions as we expect.
 For example, consider the `Guess` type that we created in Chapter 9, Listing 9-13.
 Other code that uses `Guess` depends on the guarantee that `Guess` instances will contain only values between 1 and 100.
 We can write a test that ensures that attempting to create a